pubkey/rxdb/docs-src/replication-graphql.md

     push: {
         queryBuilder: pushQueryBuilder, // the queryBuilder from above
         batchSize: 5, // (optional) amount of documents that will be send in one batch
-        modifier: d => d // (optional) modifies all pushed documents before they are send to the GraphQL endpoint },
+        modifier: d => d // (optional) modifies all pushed documents before they are send to the GraphQL endpoint.
+Returning null will skip the document.
+    },
     deletedFlag: 'deleted', // the flag which indicates if a pulled document is deleted
     live: true // if this is true, rxdb will watch for ongoing changes and sync them